Art Explained : Offset (Lithography) Prints

 Offset printing (lithography)

-An offset print refers to using an ‘intermediate surface’ (often a rubber made cylinder - pictured below) between the original plate (the ‘main surface) and then using this to print onto the ‘final surface’ (eg. paper, wood, fabric) that the image is printed onto.
-So in short, when you are buying an offset print, you are buying a print of a print and not a print of a plate.
-How and why? - you may wonder.
-Let’s find out!
+An offset print refers to using an ‘intermediate surface’ (often a rubber-made cylinder) between the original plate (the ‘main surface’) and the ‘final surface’ (e.g., paper, wood, fabric) that the image is ultimately printed onto.
+In essence, when you purchase an offset print, you are buying a print of a print rather than a direct print from the original plate.
+This might sound somewhat removed from the original artwork, but there are important reasons behind this technique.
+The use of an intermediate surface in the printing process has significant implications for the quality, durability, and fidelity of the final product.

 0 0 0 0 0 0